 We will let you know the outcome…

-PS: you can influence the outcome just expressing your support: ASK THE BULGARIAN PRIME MINISTER TO TAKE ACTION FOR PIRIN NATIONAL PARK: https://makeyourmark.panda.org/pirin !
+PLEASE SUPPORT US!
+ASK THE BULGARIAN PRIME MINISTER TO TAKE ACTION FOR PIRIN NATIONAL PARK: https://campaign.panda.org/co/pirin !